manoharan-lab/holopy/docs/source/users/fit_tutorial.rst

 The :func:`.sample` calculation returns a :class:`.SamplingResult`
-object, which is similar to the :class:`.FitResult` returned by :func:`.point_estimate`, but with some additional features.
+object, which is similar to the :class:`.FitResult` returned by :func:`.fit`, but with some additional features.
 We can access the sampled parameter values and calculated log-probabilities with :attr:`.SamplingResult.samples` and :attr:`.SamplingResult.lnprobs`, respectively.
 Usually, the MCMC samples will take some steps to converge or "burn-in" to a stationary distribution from your initial guess.
-You can remove these samples with the built-in method :meth:`.SamplingResult.burn_in`, which returns a new :class:`.SamplingResult` with only the burned-in samples.
-To reduce the burn in time, provide an initial guess position and width that is as close as possible to the eventual posterior distribution.
-You can use :meth:`.Model.generate_guess` to generate an initial sampling to pass in as an initial guess.
+This is most easily seen in the values of :attr:`.SamplingResult.lnprobs`, which will rise at first and then fluctuate around a stationary value after having burned in.
+You can remove the early samples with the built-in method :meth:`.SamplingResult.burn_in`, which returns a new :class:`.SamplingResult` with only the burned-in samples.

 Customizing the algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-The :func:`.fit` and :func:`sample` functions follow algorithms that determine
+The :func:`.fit` and :func:`.sample` functions follow algorithms that determine
 which sets of parameter values to simulate and compare to the experimental
 data.
 You can specify a different algorithm by passing a *strategy* keyword
 into either function.
 Options for :func:`.fit` currently include the default